itisbgun/itisbgun/README.md

-- 👋 Hi, I’m @itisbgun
+- 👋 Hi, I’m Ben.
-- 👀 I’m interested in data analytics for social impact
+- 👀 I’m interested in data analytics for social impact.
-- 🌱 I’m currently learning SQL, R, and Tableau through the Google Data Analytics Certicate course
+- 🌱 I’m currently learning R!
-- 💞️ I’m looking to collaborate on how social justice and data intersect
+- 💞️ I’m looking to collaborate at the intersection of social justice and data.
 - 📫 How to reach me: btgunderson@gmail.com

 <!---